How to Make a Directional Sign

 Print & Paint Your Destinations

-I used my Cricut to create stencils to make this process easier.
-I used a blocky font and cut out some heat transfer vinyl destinations names.
+I used my Cricut to create stencils to make this process easier then used a blocky font and cut out some heat transfer vinyl destination names.
 Weed out the cut pieces so you have a full piece to paint as a stencil.
 Paint each destination a different color using a sponge brush.

 I discovered that it is best to cut each state name individually from your Cricut.
 If you do them all at the same time you won’t have enough margin to be able to cut the various names.
 Once you paint over the stencil, gently remove it and you will see your finished letters.